CUBRID/cubrid-manual/en/admin/control.rst

 Controlling Broker
 ------------------

-The following **cubrid** utility syntax shows how to control CUBRID broker process.
+The following cubrid utility syntax shows how to control CUBRID broker process.
+One of the following can be specified in <command>: start is used to run services; stop is used to stop services; restart is used to restart services; status is used to check status; acl is used to limit broker access; on/off is used to enable/disable the specified broker; reset is used to reset the connection to broker; info is used to display the broker configuration information; getid is used to get the SHARD ID(SHARD database ID) with SHARD key.

+And more, SHARD feature can be used only after the broker is started and "SHARD", the broker parameter, whose value in cubrid_broker.conf is set to ON.

 ::